 A seasoned writer and editor, Stephanie’s experience includes roles as a client editor for hospitals and health systems at a custom publishing company, a business trade magazine reporter, and an ad agency copywriter.
-She is currently pursuing a graduate certificate in health education and communication from St. Joseph’s University (expected completion, 2023).
+She recently earned a graduate certificate in health education and communication from St. Joseph’s University.

 Stephanie feels grateful for opportunities to use her love of writing to play a part in LBBC’s mission to help connect and educate people impacted by breast cancer – and to honor the memory of Sandy Brandt.

 Fact vs. fiction: The truth about genetic testing